BlueSpire/Durandal/README.md

 # Durandal

-A cross-device, cross-platform application framework written in JavaScript, Durandal is a very small amount of code built on top of three existing and established Javascript libraries: jQuery, Knockout and RequireJS.
+A cross-device, cross-platform application framework written in JavaScript, Durandal is a very small amount of code built on top of three existing and established JavaScript libraries: [jQuery](http://jquery.com/), [Knockout](http://knockoutjs.com/) and [RequireJS](http://requirejs.org/).

 ## Features